jeonghlee12/MA_Research/README.md

 # MA_Research
-My Columbia Master's MA Thesis
+The repository contains the relevant code and output results for my Columbia Master's MA Thesis.

+Please contact me at jeonghyun0925@gmail.com for any inquiries or questions on the materials.

 # Directory
-- The Simulations folder contains the simulation code for producing the results.
+- The Simulation code folder contains the simulation code for producing the simulated data.
+- The Data folder contains the simulated Data
-- The Jupyter Notebooks serve to visualize the data and export them for latex integration.
+- The Jupyter Notebooks serve to visualize the data and export them for $\LaTeX$ integration.
-- The results folder contain the outputed results.
+- The Export files folder contain the outputed results that were exported for $\LaTeX$ use.